amaher-developer/robusta/README.md

 - run seeder.
 - login using this route to get api_token which will used in every routes after that:
  {site_url}/api/login | post | inputs (email, password).
+- make sure that ther server run the cron jobs of laravel scheduling

  **Routes**
  - all departments : {site_url}/api/departments | get | (api_token)
  - one department : {site_url}/departments/{department} | get | (api_token, id)